anyaevostinar/anyaevostinar.github.io/classes/111-f24/quiz3-objectives.md

 * **Using conditional statements - mastery**
 * Using variables - mastery
 * Predicting the behavior of a program - proficiency
-* Using a function - mastery
-* Debugging syntax errors (type errors specifically) - proficiency
+* Debugging syntax errors - proficiency

-You can print and bring along this [checklist](https://docs.google.com/document/d/1l-WDZfeyp3FrqgZ5druqpQy_45lZ0Fop53FzF4abWes/edit?usp=sharing) to help you keep track in the quiz.
+You can print and bring along this [checklist](https://docs.google.com/document/d/1LGloDc_kMiVxcU1YIjcj9YsVYpkZ_xFa07iSYqizsWA/edit?usp=sharing) to help you keep track in the quiz.

 ## Suggestions
 Remember that this isn't your only chance to demonstrate your understanding of these learning objectives, so try not to stress too much.